 The @AnnotatedFor annotation, written on a class, indicates that the class has been annotated for certain type systems.
 For example, @AnnotatedFor({"nullness", "regex"}) means that the programmer has written annotations for the Nullness and Regular Expression type systems.
 If one of those two type-checkers is run, the -AuseConservativeDefaultsForUncheckedCode=source, bytecode command-line argument has no effect and this class is treated normally: unannotated types are defaulted using normal source-code defaults and type-checking warnings are issued. @AnnotatedFor's arguments are any string that may be passed to the -processor command-line argument: the fully-qualified class name for the checker, or a shorthand for built-in checkers (see Section 2.2.4).
-Writing @AnnotatedFor on a class doesn't necessarily mean that you wrote any annotations, but that the user examined the source code and verified that all appropriate annotations are present.
+The argument to @AnnotatedFor is not an annotation name, but a checker name.
+Writing @AnnotatedFor on a class doesn't necessarily mean that you wrote any annotations, but that you examined the source code and verified that all appropriate annotations are present.